Sanofi has recruited actress Elizabeth Perkins, who has type 1 diabetes, to serve as the face of its Diabetes Co-Stars awareness campaign.

 , and nominate their “co-star,” defined as “the person in their life who has made the biggest impact on their personal diabetes journey.”
 For Perkins, that would be her husband, director and cinematographer Julio Macat.

 Perkins uses Sanofi's Lantus SoloSTAR.

-The “casting call” runs through mid-December.
-Two teams of winners will be announced at the end of January.
-They'll be judged “on their ability to inspire others through their story of support in diabetes management.”
+The online “casting call” runs through mid-December, and two teams of winners will be announced at the end of January.